David Platt: Euro 1992

-Platt became arguably England's most consistent performer of the early 1990s, scoring goals with frequency from midfield and proving an inspirational leader.
-He was captain for much of this period, though Tony Adams also skippered the side.
+Platt was captain for much of this period, though Tony Adams also skippered the side.
 The official England history regards him as a tireless runner and tidy passer, leading by quiet example and providing inspiration at a time when it was a rare commodity.
 At one point, it said: "It seemed as if he had been granted the copyright on England goals".

 For the UEFA Euro 1992 qualifying, England were drawn in UEFA Euro 1992 qualifying Group 7 with Ireland, Turkey and Poland.
 Platt contributed one goal to the qualifying phase, in a 1–1 away draw with the Irish.
 It was decisive, as England won the group by a single point, eliminating the other three nations.
 Platt also scored several goals in friendly games.
-He liked to run from deep midfield positions, arriving late into the penalty area to pick up upon a pass.
-It made it difficult for defenders to pick him up.
+He liked to run from deep midfield positions, arriving late into the penalty area to pick up upon a pass, making it difficult for defenders to pick him up.
 He scored two goals against the USSR and one against Argentina during the 1991 England Challenge Cup, which England won.
 Platt also scored against Brazil, and claimed another two against Finland in the lead-up to the tournament.